Motivic virtual signed Euler characteristics and applications to Vafa-Witten invariants: Abstract

 \section{Abstract}

-For any scheme $M$ with a perfect obstruction theory, Jiang and Thomas associate a scheme $N$ with \emph{symmetric} perfect obstruction theory.
+For any scheme $M$ with a perfect obstruction theory, Jiang and Thomas associate a scheme $N$ with symmetric perfect obstruction theory.
 The scheme $N$ is a cone over $M$ given by the dual of the obstruction sheaf of $M$, and contains $M$ as its zero section.
 Locally $N$ is the critical locus of a regular function.

-In this short note we prove that $N$ is an oriented $d$-critical scheme in the sense of Joyce, hence there exists a global motive for $N$ locally given by the motive of vanishing cycles of the local regular function.
+In this note we prove that $N$ is a $d$-critical scheme in the sense of Joyce.
+By assuming an orientation on $N$ there exists a global motive for $N$ locally given by the motive of vanishing cycles of the local regular function.
 We prove a motivic localization formula under the good and circle compact $\C^*$-action for $N$.
-When taking Euler characteristic we get the result that the weighted Euler characteristic of $N$ weighted by the Behrend function of $N$ is the signed Euler characteristic of $M$ by motivic method.
-Such a result was proved before by Jiang-Thomas using purely topological method.
+When taking Euler characteristic the weighted Euler characteristic of $N$ weighted by the Behrend function is the signed Euler characteristic of $M$ by motivic method.

+As applications we calculate the motivic generating series of the motivic Vafa-Witten invariants for K3 surfaces.
+This motivic series gives the result of the $\chi_y$-genus for Vafa-Witten invariants of K3 surfaces, which is the same (at instanton branch) as the K-theoretical Vafa-Witten invariants of Thomas.